-The term ‘respect’ has several meanings; it is used here in its sense of behaviour which acknowledges the equal status of other people within the community, and which therefore avoids antagonising them.
-It implies recognition of their equal membership of the same society and their equal negotiating rights in all the dimensions of governance.
+The term ‘respect’ has several meanings.
+It is used here in its sense of behaviour which acknowledges the equal status of other people, and which therefore avoids antagonising them.
 It requires the following types of behaviour:

 ● It requires the avoidance of contemptuous or dismissive behaviour which is likely to offend.

-● It is necessary to acknowledge that other people’s views, whilst one may not agree with them, appear to be valid to the people who hold them – so any assumption of superiority is inappropriate.
+● It is necessary to acknowledge other people’s right to hold different views.
+Whilst one may not agree with these views, they appear to be valid to the people who hold them – so any assumption of superiority is inappropriate.
 All human beings have only a partial understanding of the universe, and it can be viewed from different perspectives, so nobody is entitled to claim complete wisdom.

-● It is necessary to obey the instructions given by people whom society has formally appointed to positions of authority, within the scope of their authorisation.
+● It is necessary to respect appointed authorities.
+This means obeying the instructions given by people whom society has formally appointed to positions of authority, within the scope of their authorisation.
 The scope for face-to-face disagreement with an official who is performing a function should be limited to polite questioning of that individual’s interpretation of the function.
 Challenging the official is very rarely the best way of challenging the nature of the power relationship which led to the individual’s appointment.

 ● It is also necessary that officials treat people with respect: as customers (who, in the case of public servants, are also collectively their employers).